-You may have heard that there is a rule that prohibits camping within 200 feet from a body of water.
-The rule has been printed in camping guidelines issued by the Bureau of Land Management, the U.S. Forest Service, the National Park Service, the U.S. Fish & Wildlife, and even the Army Corps of Engineers.
+You may have heard that there is a rule prohibiting camping within 200 feet from a body of water.
+This rule has been printed in camping guidelines issued by the Bureau of Land Management, the U.S. Forest Service, the National Park Service, the U.S. Fish & Wildlife, and even the Army Corps of Engineers.
 But where did this rule come from?
 Where is it codified in the U.S. Code or Code of Federal Regulations?

 The 200 Feet Water Setback Rule for Camping